Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Evaluation and Application

 \subsubsection{Computer Vision}

-Most of the efforts in OOD detection have been devoted to the field of computer vision, we list extensive vision-related tasks as follows: \begin{itemize} \item \textbf{Image Classification.} The majority of tasks discussed in this paper focus on OOD detection within the realm of image classification.
-In such task scenarios, commonly utilized ID datasets include MNIST ~\citep{xiao2017fashion}, CIFAR-10 ~\citep{krizhevsky2009learning}, CIFAR-100 ~\citep{krizhevsky2009learning}, and ImageNet-1K ~\citep{deng2009imagenet}.
-Various OOD datasets are constructed accordingly for evaluating different methods ~\citep{yang2022openood}, with the most frequently employed datasets being iNaturalist~\citep{van2018inaturalist}, SUN~\citep{xiao2010sun}, Places~\citep{zhou2017places} and Textures~\citep{cimpoi14describing}.
-Additionally, full-spectrum OOD is typically evaluated on three benchmarks: DIGITS, OBJECTS, and COVID, as proposed by ~\citet{yang2023full_food}.
+Most of the efforts in OOD detection have been devoted to the field of computer vision, we list extensive vision-related tasks as follows: \begin{itemize} \item \textbf{Image Classification.} Image classification represents the primary testbed for OOD detection research.
+Common ID datasets include MNIST~\citep{xiao2017fashion}, CIFAR~\citep{krizhevsky2009learning}, and ImageNet-1K~\citep{deng2009imagenet}, while OOD evaluation typically uses datasets like iNaturalist~\citep{van2018inaturalist}, SUN~\citep{xiao2010sun}, and Textures~\citep{cimpoi14describing}.
+Recent research categorizes OOD datasets based on their detection difficulty: near-OOD (e.g., SSB-hard~\citep{vaze2021open}, NINCO~\citep{bitterwolf2023or}) for harder-to-distinguish categories, and far-OOD (e.g., iNaturalist, OpenImage-O~\citep{wang2022vim}) for more distinct categories.

 \item \textbf{Semantic Segmentation.} Recent works ~\citep{gao2023atta} have started delving into the dense OOD detection task, also known as anomaly segmentation.
 The datasets used for evaluation include the Cityscapes dataset ~\citep{cordts2016cityscapes}, the Road Anomaly dataset ~\citep{lis2019detecting}, and the recently developed SOOD-ImageNet ~\citep{bacchin2024sood}.